microsoft/vscode-docs/docs/extensions/publish-extension.md

 ![Add personal access token](images/publish-extension/publishers2.png)

-Give the Personal Access Token a nice description, optionally extend its expiration date to 1 year, make it access every account and set the authorization to **all scopes**:
+Give the Personal Access Token a nice description, optionally extend its expiration date to 1 year, make it accessible to every organization and set the authorization to **all scopes**:

 ![Personal access token details](images/publish-extension/publishers3.png)